 “What lies behind us and what lies before us are tiny matters compared to what lies within us.”

 – Ralph Waldo Emerson

 As I began to select the shows for our 2023 Season, I realized that all the plays’ protagonists have one outstanding common quality.
 Each of them is unafraid to live their own truth – bravely and without apology.
 Although the story of each of the works is wildly different from the others, this one theme of distinct uniqueness stands out brilliantly.
 From the proud drag queens of THE LEGEND OF GEORGIA McBRIDE to the quirkiness of LETTICE AND LOVAGE; from the selfless strength of the small town librarian in ALABAMA STORY to our autistic and very clever hero, Christopher, in THE CURIOUS INCIDENT OF THE DOG IN THE NIGHTTIME, all promise an impactful and unforgettable journey for our audience.
-Please join us at the theatre to experience the laughter, struggles, and heroic outcomes in these great stories.
+But wait — We’ve added two more shows this season.
+Be sure to read all about each show below and join us at the theatre to experience the laughter, struggles, and heroic outcomes in these great stories.

 Dawn Varava, Interim Artistic Director